NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/Patient-Flag-Implementation-Guide-Beta/Home/Use-Cases/Reasonable-Adjustments/Add-a-Reasonable-Adjustment-PatientFlag-and-associated-resources.page.md

 ### System Interactions

-The practitioner decides to record a Reasonable Adjustment Flag, an Adjustment, and an U condition.
-This could be done with individual calls to the required endpoints, or can be done in a single transaction Bundle.
+The practitioner decides to record a Reasonable Adjustment Flag, an Adjustment, and associated condition.
+This could be done with individual calls to the required endpoints (see "Adding associated resources" below), or can be done in a single transaction Bundle.
 A transaction Bundle can help with data integrity requirements and also help to reduce required http calls.

 <plantuml>
 @startuml